mihdalal/robomimic/docs/tutorials/dataset_contents.md

 # Dataset Contents and Visualization

-This tutorial shows how to view contents of robomimic hdf5 datasets.
+This tutorial shows how to view contents of sp_robomimic hdf5 datasets.

 ## Viewing HDF5 Dataset Structure